 Read information on IT security including the ability to report a security incident and how to protect yourself.

-An SSL certificate is a signed electronic guarantee that verifies the authenticity of a particular server.
-It is used for providing web pages through an encrypted connection.
+A Secure Sockets Layer (SSL) certificate is a signed electronic guarantee that verifies the authenticity of a particular server.
+It is used for providing webpages through an encrypted connection.
 This service includes processing, ordering, renewal monitoring and notification.

 Duo Account Security or two-factor authentication adds a second layer of security to your online accounts.
 Verifying your identity using a second factor prevents anyone but you from logging in, even if they know your password.

 Note: Access to this service may be limited in compliance with sanctions announced by the Office of Foreign Assets Control.

 The Phish Alert Button (PAB) allows users to report suspected phishing emails easily and safely.
 It appears in all Outlook platforms: desktop apps, mobile apps, and Outlook Web Access (OWA).

 Your password, along with your Universal User ID (UUID), grants access to all the